 If you’re interested in picture books, emergent readers, or easy readers, then study RECENTLY published books out there.
 Those are your best models for comparison.

 If you still aren’t sure whether or not your work is any good, then get help from a real-live person.
 How?
-Read post, get a second opinion.
-Then move on to step five.
+Read about how you can get a second opinion from critique partners, book doctors, editors, and more.
+Then move on to Step Five – Find an Agent.